Germany frees suspect in market attack, says perpetrator maybe...

 The incident evoked memories of an attack in Nice, France in July when a Tunisian-born man drove a 19-tonne truck along the beach front, mowing down people who had gathered to watch the fireworks on Bastille Day, killing 86 people.
 That was claimed by Islamic State.

-The influx of migrants to the European Union has deeply divided its 28 members and fuelled the rise of populist anti-immigration movements that hope to capitalise on public concerns next year in elections in France, Germany and the Netherlands.
+The influx of migrants to the European Union has deeply divided its 28 members and fueled the rise of populist anti-immigration movements that hope to capitalize on public concerns next year in elections in France, Germany and the Netherlands.

 On Tuesday morning, investigators removed the black truck from the site for forensic examination.
 People left flowers at the scene and notes, one of which read: "Keep on living, Berliners!"
 One woman was crying as she stopped by the flowers.

-Merkel said Germans must not be cowed by the attack: "We do not want to live paralysed by the fear of evil."
+Merkel said Germans must not be cowed by the attack: "We do not want to live paralyzed by the fear of evil."

 "Even if it is difficult in these hours, we will find the strength for the life we want to live in Germany - free, together and open."